mark-watson/Java-AI-Book/manuscript/neural_networks.md

 Although most of this book is intended to provide practical advice (with some theoretical background) on using AI programming techniques, I cannot imagine being interested in practical AI programming without also thinking about the philosophy and mechanics of how the human mind works.
 I hope that my readers share this interest.

-The physical structure and dynamics of the human brain is inherently parallel and distributed [*Parallel Distributed Processing: Explorations in the
+The physical structure and dynamics of the human brain are inherently parallel and distributed [*Parallel Distributed Processing: Explorations in the
 Microstructure of Cognition*, Rumelhart, McClelland, etc. 1986].
 We are experts at doing many things at once.
 For example, I simultaneously can walk, talk with my wife, keep our puppy out of cactus, and enjoy the scenery behind our house in Sedona, Arizona.
 AI software systems struggle to perform even narrowly defined tasks well, so how is it that we are able to simultaneously perform several complex tasks?
 There is no clear or certain answer to this question at this time, but certainly the distributed neural architecture of our brains is a requirement for our abilities.
-Classical artificial neural network simulations (like the ones we study in this chapter) do not address “multi-tasking” (other techniques that do address this issue are multi-agent systems with some form or mediation between agents) but deep learning models that can have multiple inputs, different outputs, and complex internal structure.
-While deep learning models, trained jointly on different types of input data break through the limitations of simple backpropagation models, the simple backpropagation models we look at now are very practical for a range of problems.
+Classical artificial neural network simulations (like the ones we study in this chapter) do not address “multi-tasking” (other techniques that do address this issue are multi-agent systems with some form or mediation between agents).
+Deep learning models can have multiple types of inputs, different types of outputs, and complex internal structure - basically connected models that are trained jointly.
+While deep learning models, trained jointly on different types of input data break through the limitations of simple backpropagation models, the simple backpropagation models we look at now are still very practical today for a range of problems.

 Also interesting is the distinction between instinctual behavior and learned behavior.
 Our knowledge of GAs from [Chapter on Genetic Algorithms](#ga) provides a clue to how the brains of especially lower order animals can be hardwired to provide efficient instinctual behavior under the pressures of evolutionary forces (i.e., likely survival of more fit individuals).
 This works by using genetic algorithms to design specific neural wiring.
 I have used genetic algorithms to evolve recurrent neural networks for control applications.
 This work only had partial success but did convince me that biological genetic pressure is probably adequate to “pre-wire” some forms of behavior in natural (biological) neural networks.